willopez/domainsjs/README.md

 npm install
 ```

-A Postgres database will be necessary.
+A MYSQL database named domains will be necessary.
 Refer to `server/db/db.js` for database configuration.

 ## Directory Structure